For Aquinas, faith is a form of knowledge;

 and the little I can express would not have been expressed,

-, leaving the reader to wonder
+had I not known more, leaving the reader to wonder

 what else he knew.
 It may well have something to do